- Press Release

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (13 Mar, 14 Mar, 15 Mar).

 IIA.
 Geophysical Activity Summary 11/2100Z to 12/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 408 km/s at 12/0639Z.
-Total IMF reached 9 nT at 12/0642Z.
-The maximum southward component of Bz reached -8 nT at 12/0653Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 2406 pfu.
+Solar wind speed reached a peak of 379 km/s at 12/2053Z.
+Total IMF reached 7 nT at 12/2031Z.
+The maximum southward component of Bz reached -6 nT at 12/1615Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 122 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and three (13 Mar, 15 Mar) and quiet to unsettled levels on day two (14 Mar).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (13 Mar, 14 Mar, 15 Mar).

 III.
 Event probabilities 13 Mar-15 Mar